MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan-for-groups-governance.md

 >- Consider using dynamic membership to configure Security group’s members to control group creation.
 >- Assess which groups scenarios can managed via a dynamic membership and allow self-service for the rest.

-There are three primary models of provisioning in Office 365 Groups: Open, IT-led or Controlled.
+There are three primary models of provisioning in Groups: Open, IT-led or Controlled.
 The following table describes the advantages of each model.

 | Model          | Advantages                                                   |
 | -------------- | ------------------------------------------------------------ |